Podcast: “Leadership Freak” Dan Rockwell and Giving Trust

 Building trust requires constant, authentic communication.
 Communication is not just about words; it is also based on actions.
 Every action communicates something to the people in an organization.
 Too many companies say one thing and do another, breeding deep cynicism among its people over time.

 A few weeks ago I spoke to Dan Rockwell, the “Leadership Freak.”
-At one point, I said something we teach through Barry-Wehmiller University and the BW Leadership Institute (now Chapman & Co.
-Leadership Institute, read more here): To get trust, you have to freely give it.
+At one point, I said something we teach through Barry-Wehmiller University and Chapman & Co.
+Leadership Institute: To get trust, you have to freely give it.
 Leaders must start by trusting their people to use their own judgment and follow their own instincts rather than controlling them with too many directives and rules.
 High-trust businesses are built on respect and caring, not fear and anxiety.

 The way Barry-Wehmiller teaches trust fascinated Dan.
 He even wrote a blog post about it.
-So we reached out to Dan and asked if he’d like to have a discussion about trust with Sara Hannah and Matt Whiat of the BW Leadership Institute.
+So we reached out to Dan and asked if he’d like to have a discussion about trust with Sara Hannah and Matt Whiat of Chapman & Co.
+Leadership Institute.

-We recorded that discussion for the Everybody Matters podcast.
+We recorded that discussion for our podcast.
 Hopefully it will help you view trust in a new way.

 Is trust something you freely give or must those within your sphere of influence earn it?